aertslab/SCope/README.md

 ### 1) Packaging SCope Data Server

-Miniconda should be installed and a `scope` python virtual should be loaded (see `Development Mode` section).
+Requirements should be fullfilled and a `scope` python virtual should be loaded (see `Development Mode` section).

 Install the SCope Server as Python package:
 ```